domaschh/domaschblog/src/content/blog/typeornottype.md

 Another class of issues that is notoriously difficult and haunts many programmers is the one of concurrency issues.
 In languages like C pointers/references to a variable can freely be shared among threads without any real restrictions.
 The ensuring of correct synchronization is completely up to the programmer and needs a lot of expertise and careful handling to get right.
 In more modern languages this issue is again tackled through the type system.
-Rust introduces the notion of shared and exclusive references to objects with **&** and **&mut**[^16].
-As only reading and no modifications are possible through shared references and reading can't introduce faulty program states they implement the Copy trait[^17] which makes them easily shareable between threads. ```rust &mut``` on the other hand cannot be copied or cloned as it is strictly forbidden to have 2 exclusive references to an object at the same time.
-If the programmer now wants to modify the value from 2 separate threads he or she is forced to again use a different type ```rust Arc<Mutex<T>>``` that forces them to handle synchronization. ```rust Arc<T>``` stands for Atomically reference counted pointer and lets the user share references to objects between threads. ```rust Mutex<T>``` on the other hand forces the user to acquire a lock before accessing the data inside.
-The value received by the lock is of type ```rust MutexGuard<'a, T: ?Sized + 'a>``` and called scoped lock.
+Rust introduces the notion of shared and exclusive references to objects with ```&```and ```&mut```[^16].
+As only reading and no modifications are possible through shared references and reading can't introduce faulty program states they implement the Copy trait[^17] which makes them easily shareable between threads. ```&mut``` on the other hand cannot be copied or cloned as it is strictly forbidden to have 2 exclusive references to an object at the same time.
+If the programmer now wants to modify the value from 2 separate threads he or she is forced to again use a different type ```Arc<Mutex<T>>``` that forces them to handle synchronization. ```Arc<T>``` stands for Atomically reference counted pointer and lets the user share references to objects between threads. ```Mutex<T>``` on the other hand forces the user to acquire a lock before accessing the data inside.
+The value received by the lock is of type ```MutexGuard<'a, T: ?Sized + 'a>``` and called scoped lock.
 It is responsible for making sure there is always only one Thread accessing the value and automatically removing the lock when going out of scope.
 It does so by using a pattern called RAII (Resource acquisition is initialization) which was first introduced by C++ and makes sure that when creating a variable the memory for it is automatically allocated and deallocated when going out of scope.
 As one can see, modern type systems can offer substantial guidance and solutions for prominent problems.
-The class of use after free bugs mentioned in #link("Figure 1") would not occur in a memory model like Rust under the restriction that no unsafe is used#footnote[As 100% safety is not possible in programming some internal libraries need to use unsafe code internally but are completely safe to use through their API design. e.g. Doubly linked list].
+The class of use after free bugs mentioned in the Security paragraph would not occur in a memory model like Rust under the restriction that no unsafe is used.
+> As 100% safety is not possible in programming some internal libraries need to use unsafe code internally but are completely safe to use through their API design. e.g. Doubly linked list
 However, this often comes at the cost of increased code verbosity, which some argue is too complex for effective use. [^9]

 ###  Guidance by standards